dkk009/dkk009/README.md

-- 👋 Hi, I’m a software engineer originally from Bangalore, India, holding 9+ years of experience in Android development, 4+ yeaars of experience in Kotlin development
+- 👋 Hi, I’m a software engineer originally from Bangalore, India, holding 11+ years of experience in Android development, 4+ yeaars of experience in Kotlin development
-- 👀 Inetrested in
+- 👀 Interested in
     * Android
     * Kotlin
     * Kotlin multiplatform for mobile